cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 </div>

 In the above example, I'm interacting with the [Ruby Mail](https://github.com/mikel/mail){:target="_blank"} gem to parse information from the inbound email.

 Since we're fully embracing the BYOV philosophy, you can also use the Rails console to accomplish the same task.

-Inside the Rails console, you can get the last `ActionMailbox::InboundEmail` record, update it's status to `pending`, then route the email to the `PdfMailbox`.
+Inside the Rails console, you can get the last `ActionMailbox::InboundEmail` record, update the status to `pending`, and then route the email to the `PdfMailbox`.

 ```ruby
 # In the Rails Console